Cruising the Norwegian Joy Review

 Is the Norwegian Joy a new ship?

-Why was Norwegian Joy refurbished?
+Why was the Norwegian Joy refurbished?

-What class ship is Norwegian Joy?
+What class ship is the Norwegian Joy?

 The Norwegian Joy is a Breakaway Plus-class cruise ship.

-Where to Stay Near Manhattan Cruise Terminal?
+Where to Stay Near Manhattan Cruise Terminal

 Fairfield Inn & Suites by Marriott New York Manhattan Central Park